naivary/cnapi/README.md

 The 12FA App recommends to store configuration in the environment of the application e.g. as environemnt variables.
-This allows for an language agnostic approach without accidentaly checking configuration files into repositories.Antoher option recommended is using CLI flags which follow the principles of environment variables.
+This allows for an language agnostic approach without accidentaly checking configuration files into repositories.
+Antoher option is using CLI flags which follow the principles of environment variables.
+Both of the apparoaches have the advantage of adapting to the Cloud environment e.g. Kubernetes because the values can be provided using various Kubernetes sources (ConfigMap, Secrets etc.).

 In Go you can easily implement both approaches.
 If you want to implement a CLI use the `cmd/` directory for it.
 You can either do it by using the standard